What does “Cómo estás” mean?

 ¿Cómo estás?
 (How are you?)
 It`s a question that they certainly ask you frequently when you come to Spain.
 Do you know what you have to answer?

-In this Spanish lesson we will show you several expressions for being able to answer.
+In this Spanish lesson, we will show you several expressions for being able to answer this question.
 For sure you will impress your Spanish friends.

 Spaniards use the verb ESTAR to describe our state of mind and our physical state.
 For example:

 - -> Estoy bien, gracias (I’m fine thanks).

 - -> Estoy mal (I do not feel well).

 WARNING: We do not use the verb SER.

 Another way to answer the question, how are you or how do you feel, is with the reflexive verb ENCONTRARSE: